Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 Not on the periphery.
 Not as an afterthought.
 At the centre.

-What we select for science at the moment, will form our future.
+What we select for science at present, will form our future.

-Last month’s important minerals settlement between the United States and Australia underscores this.
+Last month’s crucial minerals settlement between the United States and Australia underscores this.

 It wasn’t merely a commerce deal.